evanegas121/FINN/README.md

 # FINN
-Ren'Py interactive novel that uses Arduino input
+Interactive novel that uses Arduino input and Processing